2/21/2025

 Brian Lane

-you know, Brian, I know you're relatively new to us, but what's really important here is that whenever we look at work we're gonna take is our manpower loading curves.
-Make sure we do not take too much work that we can't execute at a high level, because margins, profit, and cash flow are really important.
+And, you know, Brian, I know you're relatively new to us, but what's really important here is that whenever we look at work we're going to take is our manpower loading curves.
+Make sure we do not take too much work that we can't execute at a high level.
+Because margins, profit, and cash flow are really important.
 So we spend a lot of time about what work we can handle and when the work is coming.

 speaker